omniedgeio/omniedge-frontend/markdowndocs/Docs/FAQ.md

 # General

-## What is Omniedge ?
+## What is OmniEdge ?

-OmniEdge makes communication easy and safe, brings the intranet on the internet by distrubted VPN solutions, helps connecting users who wants connect their devices anywhere, anytime.
-OmniEdge's solution is not only a great and affordable network solution for small team, but also for big companies with thousands of devices all around the world.
+OmniEdge makes communication easy and safe, brings the intranet on the internet by distributed VPN solutions, helps to connect users who wants to connect their devices anywhere, anytime.
+OmniEdge's solution is not only a great and affordable network solution for a small team,  but also for big companies with thousands of devices all around the world.

 ## How long does it take to set up OmniEdge?

 OmniEdge can be set up in 5 minutes or less, by installing an OmniEdge Apps for your devices on [iOS](/download/ios), [Android](/download/android), [Windows](/download/windows), [macOS](/download/macos) for Intel Mac and **Apple M1 Mac**, and [Linux platforms](/download/linuxcli).

-## How much technical knowledge do I need to have to use Omniedge ?
+## How much technical knowledge do I need to have to use OmniEdge ?

 Using OmniEdge does not require technical expertise in networking.
-If you know how to install software on Windows, macOS, iOS, android and linux, you can use it by simplily download OmniEdge Apps and follow the [instructions](/download) to install and use OmniEdge.
+If you know how to install software on Windows, macOS, iOS, android, and Linux, you can use it by simply download OmniEdge Apps and follow the [instructions](/download) to install and use OmniEdge.

 ## Is my privacy secure with OmniEdge?"

-We take privacy security very seriously. please read our [privacy Policy](/privacy) for Details.
+We take privacy security very seriously. please read our [Privacy Policy](/privacy) for Details.

 ## How do I change my existing subscription plan?"

-If you already have a OmniEdge plan, please contact us to change your plan or your billing period, or you can do it by yourself at the dashboard.
+If you already have an OmniEdge plan, please contact us to change your plan or your billing period, or you can do it by yourself at the dashboard.

 ## When will I be billed?"